influxdata/telegraf/docs/CONFIGURATION.md

   how long for aggregators to wait before receiving metrics from input plugins, in the case that aggregators are flushing and inputs are gathering on the same interval.
+- **grace**: The duration when the metrics will still be aggregated by the plugin, even though they're outside of the aggregation period.
+This is needed in a situation when the agent is expected to receive late metrics and it's acceptable to roll them up into next aggregation period.
 - **drop_original**: If true, the original metric will be dropped by the aggregator and will not get sent to the output plugins.
 - **name_override**: Override the base name of the measurement.
 (Default is